David0Wen/cse428labs/lab1/README.md

 }
 ```

-After we fixed these bugs, the program ran correctly.
+After we fixed this bug, the program ran correctly.

 ## Output (Exceptions)
 ### Trial 1